libvirt: fix definition for rbd params/sources/etc

 Works like a charm, but not what libvirt wants :)

-#5 Updated by Wido den Hollander almost 8 years ago
+#5 Updated by Wido den Hollander about 8 years ago

 You can abuse the current libvirt implementation though.